 On the same day that this solution was hermetically sealed in vacuo, two other portions of the same infusion were treated in a different manner for the sake of comparison.
-One (A) was enclosed, and sealed, in a flask with ordinary air and without the infusion having been boiled; another portion (B) was boiled for fifteen minutes, and when the solution was cool, so that the flask was filled with ordinary air as before, its neck was hermetically closed by the blow-pipe flame.
-The third portion (C), as above mentioned, after it had been boiled for fifteen minutes was sealed up in vacuo.
+One (A) was enclosed, and sealed, in a flask with ordinary air and without the infusion having been boiled ; another portion (B) was boiled for fifteen minutes, and when the solution was cool, so that the flask was filled with ordinary air as before, its neck was her-metically closed by the blow-pipe flame.
+The third portion metically closed by the blow-pipe flame.
+(C), as above mentioned, after it had been boiled for fifteen minutes was sealed up in vacuo.
 The changes which took place were as follows.
 Towards the close of the second day, solution A became cloudy, and twenty-four hours later that in B was in a similar condition.
 It was not till two days later that solution C became cloudy.
 Afterwards, till the fifteenth day, when they were all opened, solutions A and B underwent comparatively little change, only becoming rather more opaque, though no distinct pellicle was formed on either; in solution C, however, the pellicle continued to grow thicker and more distinct throughout the whole period.
-When opened the reaction of all three was still found slightly acid.
+When opened the reaction of all three was still found to be slightly acid.
 In other respects their characters were as follows:

 Odour.

-Somewhat sickly.

-Wature of Contact.

-A multitude of monads and bacteria of medium size, all very active. turnip.

-B Small monad-like granules most numerous; bacteria scarce, and movements not very active.
-Fragrant, like that of fresh turnip.

-C Monads and dacteria or many active whose movements were extremely active.
-An enormous quantity of Leptothrix filaments.
-Monads and bacteria of many kinds, Decidedly foetid...
+Nature of Contents. with smell of baked turnip.
+Solution А A multitude of monads and bacte- ria of medium size, all very active.
+Fragrant, like } that of fresh turnip.} 22 в Small monad-like granules most numerous; bacteria scarce, and movements not very active.
+Decidedly fætid " с Monads and bacteria of many kinds, whose movements were extremely active.
+An enormous quantity of Leptothriz filaments.

-The results of these comparative experiments are most in-The changes commenced first in the unboiled solution, as might have been imagined; then, in the two boiled solutions.
+The results of these comparative experiments are most interesting.
+The changes commenced first in the unboiled solution, as might have been imagined; then, in the two boiled solutions.
 We find them commencing in the solution in contact with air before they did in that which was contained in vacuo-the reason of this being not quite so obvious.
 But the changes in A and B were only able to advance to a certain extent, because, apparently, the space above the fluid being already filled with air, these changes, necessitating the evolution of gases as residual products, were only able to go on so long as the increased tension occasioned did not reach such a stage as to stop these molecular rearrangements altogether.
-As might have been expected, the changes which took place in A were different from those which occurred in B. Those of A seemed to have been more thorough, giving rise to a much larger quantity of bacteria, and the some-what sickly odour of this was also intermediate between the comparatively unchanged odour in A and the decidedly feetid odour of B, in which such an enormous development of organisms had taken place.
+As might have been expected, the changes which took place in A were different from those which occurred in B. Those of A seemed to have been more thorough, giving rise to a much larger quantity of bacteria, and the some-what sickly odour of this was also intermediate between the comparatively unchanged odour in A and the decidedly foetid odour of B, in which such an enormous development of organisms had taken place.
 Here, then, the advantages of the vacuum seem to be most clearly shown.